 - Instructions on how to complete day-to-day tasks in a safe manner

 How to best deliver new employee inductions

 We’ve noticed a significant trend towards cloud-based, online training lately.
 This is because it eliminates the uncertainties that come with in-person training.
 It also allows employers and employees to easily track and evaluate their progress.
 Plus it reduces unsustainable and costly practices like printing thick manuals.

 - Information is kept up to date.

-- Training is accessible from anywhere and any device (Which means that new starters can complete the training even before arriving for their first da
+- Training is accessible from anywhere and any device.
+This means that new starters can complete the training even before arriving for their first day of work.

 In the past, online inductions have required significant investment in setup costs and lengthy lock-in contracts, making it challenging for small and medium businesses to access online technology.
 However, recent developments have made it possible for these businesses to access online induction technology at a lower cost.